 The Flashlite Key-Tainer lights up keyholes in the dark without a peep.
 You can take the flash out if you want to.
-If you don't want to see the light, we have other Key-Jainers.
+If you don't want to see the light, we have other Key-Tainers.
 Some zip open.
 Some flip open.
-Most come in lady pine bodice in 100% rayon, winter white skirt in 80% rayon, 20% cotton.
+Most come in lady colors, too.